GRENADA CITIZENSHIP BY INVESTMENT—YOUR KEY TO AN E2 VISA?

 Obtaining an E2 Visa After Grenada Citizenship

-After you receive your citizenship in Grenada, you can begin the E2 Visa process.
+After you receive your citizenship in Grenada and establish residency there for three years, you can begin the E2 Visa process.
 This involves making a substantial investment in a commercial enterprise in the US.
 After committing the funds to the business, you will then apply for the visa through the consulate.
 This process is nuanced and is best navigated with the help of a US Business Immigration Lawyer.

 By working with a US Business Immigration Lawyer before obtaining Grenada Citizenship by Investment you can make the E2 Visa process smoother.
 With the right lawyer, you will gain a full understanding of the requirements and develop a strategy for E2 Visa success!